Across the entirety of the Southern United States, there is nothing that is as much of a staple as cornbread is.

 Nobody really enjoys dry cornbread.
 Thankfully, there are more than a few different methods that you can rely on to keep your cornbread moist.

-For the most part, making sure that a cornbread recipe is moist will involve altering the recipe and making sure there is enough potential for moisture to exist within the recipe.
-You cannot really keep any moisture in the cornbread if there wasn’t any there to begin with.
+Here’s a little spoiler: for the most part, making sure that a cornbread recipe is moist will involve altering the recipe and making sure there is enough potential for moisture to exist within the recipe.
+You can’t keep moisture in the cornbread if there wasn’t any to begin with.

 Creating Moist Cornbread

 There are more than a few different ways to introduce moisture to your cornbread recipe.
-This is going to be the starting point in keeping any cornbread moist after you have finished cooking it because, again, you cannot retain any moisture that was not there to begin with.
+This is going to be the starting point in keeping any cornbread moist after you have finished cooking it.

-Most of what is involved in making moist cornbread is introducing more “wet” ingredients into the recipe.
+The idea is to introduce more wet ingredients to the recipe.
 Because there are so many different additions you can make in this regard, you are going to want to make sure that you choose one that suits your tastes in particular.

-For example, you can choose between adding a can of creamed corn or grated cheese.
+For example, you can add a can of creamed corn or grated cheese.
 Creamed corn will add a cornier flavor to the bread, while cheese may add a different flavor profile.

 To begin with, you can substitute buttermilk or standard cow’s milk for any water that is called for in the recipe, or just use buttermilk when your recipe calls for standard milk.

-Buttermilk is known for doing a better job of breaking down some of the various gluten molecules in flour, and when gluten is broken down without doing its job of toughening the bread, it allows for a more tender and moist result.
+Buttermilk is known for doing a better job of breaking down some of the various gluten molecules in flour.
+When gluten is broken down without doing its job of toughening the bread, it allows for a more tender and moist result.

 Likewise, cow’s milk is harder on gluten molecules than water is, so if you do not have buttermilk and the recipe calls for water, you can opt for using regular milk instead.

-You can include about one half of a cup of sour cream to mix in with the rest of the wet ingredients of your cornbread recipe.
+Additionally, you can include about one-half of a cup of sour cream to mix in with the rest of the wet ingredients of your cornbread recipe.
 Sour cream will add extra fat and extra moisture to the recipe while also adding a bit of a heavier texture and flavor to the cornbread’s final result.

 The best part about adding sour cream to your recipe is that it can significantly increase the amount of moisture present in the cornbread, despite what you might expect from adding cornbread.

-Because sour cream tends to have a strong taste to it, you will want to make sure that you are careful at first so that you do not potentially ruin your perfect cornbread.
+Also, since sour cream tends to have a strong taste to it, you should be careful at first so that you do not potentially ruin your perfect cornbread.

-Rather than sour cream, when you are mixing the wet ingredients of the cornbread, you can add some grated cheese instead.
-You should add between half a cup and one full cup of grated cheese, depending on preferences and taste.
+Rather than sour cream, you can add some grated cheese instead.
+Depending on preferences and taste, you should add between half a cup and one full cup of grated cheese.

 Typically, people who choose to do this will opt for cheddar or pepper jack cheeses, as these can add the right boost of flavor while also adding to the moisture content of the cornbread.

-Cheese can also do well in keeping the cornbread’s structure so it does not fall apart the moment you take it out of the pan.
+Cheese can also keep the cornbread’s structure so it does not fall apart the moment you take it out of the pan.

 Creamed corn tends to do better when you are trying to add moisture to the recipe without altering the texture of the bread too much, as the already creamed kernels will blend into the batter more easily than full kernels.